 Carley Anderson began playing piano at the age of six, and violin at the age of eleven.
-Upon graduating from high school, she began her undergraduate education at Duquesne University in Pittsburgh.
-She spent the following year at Onondaga Community College, before transferring a final time to Azusa Pacific University to finish her Bachelor of Music.
+After high school, she attended and graduated from Azusa Pacific University with a Bachelor of Music in Violin Performance.
 She studied with such teachers as Andrew Zaplatynsky, Kevin Moore, and Charles Stegeman.
 While in college, she was a touring member of the University Choir and Orchestra, performing concerts across the United States from Missouri to Washington.
-Her quartet, the Townsend String Quartet, was invited to perform in numerous recital venues with admiring reviews.

 After graduation, she began work in Syracuse, NY as a Public Health Program Coordinator, assisting with travel medicine, occupational health and safety, fetal protection, hearing conservation, and more.
 She is a recent graduate of the Master of Public Health program at the University of New England and now works as a research coordinator at the Center of Excellence for Suicide Prevention at the Department of Veterans Affairs in Canandaigua, NY.